TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

 Since TYPO3 CMS 4.5 there is an alternative.
 You may set :ts:`directImageLink` to TRUE (:ts:`directImageLink = 1`).
 Then the link will point directly to the image - no intermediate script involved.
 A use could be to display the images in a lightbox.
-See the `Example: Images in a lightbox`_.
+See :ref:`imageLinkWrap-example-fancybox` and
+:ref:`imageLinkWrap-example-topup`.

 Example: Link directly to the original image